Jon Lamb

 Then I built Good Fold from scratch — brand, ops, software, production.
 Dumplings, of all things.
 And something clicked.
 Building a thing that didn't exist before, making it work, making it real — that's the thing.
 That's always been the thing.

-Now I'm building Day One Implementations.
-The infrastructure that makes day one work instead of fall apart.
+Now I'm building Real Time Designs.
+The infrastructure that makes it all work instead of fall apart.
 That's the job.

 What I Build